raditygnacio/raditygnacio/README.md

 - 👋 Hi, I’m @raditygnacio
 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me nothing
 - 😄 Pronouns: was/were
 - ⚡ Fun fact: listen, I'm funny